Quiver Killer FAQs

 Where can I find a shop who can install these into my new skis?

-Check out our retailer and dealer page for the shops we know to carry our stuff and know how to do it right.
+Check out our retailer and dealer page for the shops we know to carry our stuff, or better yet, give your local shop a nudge - we'd be happy to set them up with the best products and process to get it done right.

 I don't see my binding on the fastener list.
 How do I get the right fasteners for my bindings?